-JOHNLEE CURTIS earned his Masters degree in International Trade Law and Economics, magna cum laude, from the World Trade Institute (Switzerland).
+JOHNLEE CURTIS is earning an M.B.A from the Kellogg School of Management at Northwestern University.
+He also holds a Masters degree in International Trade Law and Economics, magna cum laude, from the World Trade Institute (Switzerland).
 He was awarded a Ph.D. fellowship from the University of Lucerne (Switzerland), where he taught graduate level law students the regulation of international trade, as a member of the University's faculty of law.
 Thereafter, through NCCR, the trade-advisory program sponsored by the Swiss government, Mr. Curtis served as an international trade law consultant in Berne, Lucerne, and Geneva in coordination with the International Communications and Art Law Lucerne at the University of Lucerne, the Berkman Center at Harvard University, and other centers of research, on the nexus between the rules governing international trade in cultural commodities and their application to new and emerging communication technologies.
 Thereafter, Mr. Curtis practiced law for many years at a prestigious Miami-based maritime and aviation law firm, where he founded the firm's art law practice group.
 Prior to his study and work in Europe, Mr. Curtis received his Juris Doctor degree from Stetson University College of Law, where he received the Book Award from professors Bickel and Lake, and the William F. Blews Pro Bono Service Award.
 Mr. Curtis earned his Bachelor’s degree in Political Science from Furman University, while maintaining a full music (violin performance) scholarship.

 Mr. Curtis has handled a wide variety of business and asset acquisition deals, as well as disputes in state and federal courts and before international arbitration tribunals.
 The following are selected matters, both contentious and non-contentious, that Mr. Curtis has handled: